Meepaco/TPFanCtrl2/README.md

 ThinkPad Fan Control 2, a fan control utility for ThinkPad users running Windows 10/11

+## Notable Changes
+This is a fork of [TPFanCtrl2](https://github.com/Shuzhengz/TPFanCtrl2), with a config adapted to the X1 Extreme Gen. 2 (and my preferences).

+- Configured hysteresis values and APS (GPU) temp offsets to reduce APS throttling, and reduce pulsating fans on idle when the APS is active. the idea is to have APS temp take priority when it is about to throttle.
+- Fan curves for this laptop.
+- Please note this config is tuned with a CPU power limit in mind (the result of 3.4GHz limit, -120mv undervolt: ~53W).
+Fans may be louder than stock with stock power targets.

+In releases, a modified config (with my tuning for this laptop) has been provided alongside the default config.
+To use my config, rename the file `TPFanControl.ini_x1e_g2` to `TPFanControl.ini`, and overwrite the default config.

+**This will not fix Lenovo's abysmal thermal design, undervolting/underclocking/heatsink clening can help with that.**

 ## About

 This is a fork of the [original TPFC](https://github.com/ThinkPad-Forum/TPFanControl/tree/master/fancontrol), and is based on